MichaelsPlayground/NfcNfcaAuthProtectionSdk33/readme_en.md

 You will have guessed it - the "UU.." are placeholders for the UID and the "CC.." for the counter.

-Describe the day and get this result in the HexDump:
+Write this to the tag and get this result in the HexDump:

 ```plaintext
 00000010:03 40 D1 01 3C 55 03 61 |.....E.a